redhat-developer/vscode-openshift-tools/README.md

 The OpenShift Toolkit extends Visual Studio Code to provide all of the power and convenience of IDEs for developing cloud-native Kubernetes applications, without leaving the comfort of your IDE.
 For a developer to run the local code on an OpenShift instance, test & debug it and deploy it on production without worrying about the complexities around different K8s tools.

 OpenShift Toolkit extension provides an end-to-end developer experience for Red Hat® OpenShift®.
 Using this extension:

+<code>OpenShift Application Development</code>
  - Developers can easily create, deploy and live debug container applications running on OpenShift, podman and Hybrid cloud.
     - Convert local codebases and git repositories into components that can be debugged on OpenShift through the _Create Component_ guided workflow.
     - Create new [devfile](https://devfile.io) based components from a template project using the _Create Component_ or _Devfile Registries View_ guided workflows.

+<code>OpenShift Serverless Workflow</code>
+ - This extension provides the app developer the tools and experience needed when working with `Knative & OpenShift Serverless Functions` on a Kubernetes/OpenShift cluster.
+Using this extension, developers can develop and deploy functions in a serverless way through guided IDE workflow.
+ - Users can create, run, deploy, build, invoke functions and manage repositories directly from extension intuitive UI workflow.

+<code>OpenShift and Helm Integration</code>
  - Browse & Install [Helm Charts](https://helm.sh/) on to the cluster directly from IDE.
  - Developers can view and edit Resources YAML manifests, and view logs for pods, deployments, and deployment configs.

+<code>OpenShift Cluster Provisioning</code>
  - Run local instance of OpenShift 4.x using [OpenShift Local](https://crc.dev/crc/) directly from IDE
  - Connect & Provision free [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox) instance without leaving the IDE